PrinceWang2018/SEAA/README.md

 Aligning your sequencing files with hisat2 is strongly recommended.
 Genome_trans index of hisat2 can be downloaded from http://daehwankimlab.github.io/hisat2/download/.
+Other softwares such as STAR, bowtie2 are also supported.
 It should be noticed that Ensembl version reference files with chromosome number "1" instead of "chr1" were used.
-Or you will need to edit the saf file manually.

 ``` r
 hisat2 -x /indexpath/hisat2/grch37_tran/genome_tran -1 /fastqpath/NC_1.fastq -2 /fastqpath/NC_2.fastq --min-intronlen 20 --max-intronlen 10000 --threads 12 --rna-strandness F | samtools sort -o /outputpath/NC.bam -